-Until 1834 nearly every residence in the Kanawha Valley near present-day Charleston was built of hewn timbers.
+CHARLESTON, W.Va. — Until 1834, nearly every residence in the Kanawha Valley near present-day Charleston was built of hewn timbers.
 Then along came James Craik, whose Greek Revival home, counted among the state's best examples of Greek Revival architecture, still stands.

 Now a museum, an afternoon at the residence, "Elm Grove," also known as the Craik-Patton House, is sure to impart a deeper understanding of the growth of this remarkable city tucked into a scenic Appalachian valley.

-Historian James E. Harding wrote of the residence in 1975 that it captured the sober attitude of residents of the valley before the Civil War, eschewing the elaborate in favor of the moderate.
+Historian James E. Harding wrote of the residence in 1975 that it captured the sober attitude of valley residents before the Civil War, eschewing the elaborate in favor of the moderate.

 "The Craik-Patton House at Charleston is one of the best remaining examples of Greek Revival architecture in West Virginia," Harding wrote in nominating the property to the National Register of Historic Places.